 Rarely used and considered weak after a nerf that removed its “detonate on contact” feature.

 Lethal grenades.
-Does less damage to infantry than standard frag grenades, but also does some damage to vehicles, and a lot of damage to MAXes.
+Does less damage to infantry than standard frag grenades, but also does solid damage to vehicles, and high damage to MAXes.
 Sticks to allied and enemy vehicles and MAXes.
 One AV grenade is enough to get a full health ESF burning.
 Ineffective against other aircraft.

 Damage to infantry: 750 @ 1m – 10 @ 5m.
-Damage to vehicles goes through a swirl of unknown modifiers, but you can expect damage to be comparable to a dumbfire rocket.
+Damage to vehicles goes through a swirl of unknown modifiers, but you can expect it to be comparable to a dumbfire rocket.

 Note: AV grenades will not stick to NC MAXes with active Aegis Shield ability.